-Inlab Scheme can be started in four different ways: in interactive mode, with a file name argument, with an expression as argument and in script mode.
+Inlab Scheme can be started in different ways: in interactive mode, with a file name argument, with an expression as argument, piping into stdin and in script mode.

 In each mode an existing file .schemerc in the user’s home directory (detected by the standard environment variable HOME) is loaded first after initialization.